Jukkal

-Jukkal is a city in the Kamareddy revenue division of Kamareddy district in the Indian state of Telangana.
+Jukkal is a Town in the Kamareddy revenue division of Kamareddy district in the Indian state of Telangana.

 Demographics

-Telugu is the official language here.
+Telugu is the official language in Jukkal.
 Apart from Telugu, Marathi, Kannada and Urdu are also spoken by a minor section of population.
 Total population of Jukkal Mandal is 45,168 living in 8,250 houses, spread across total 43 villages and 22 panchayats.
 Males are 23,076 and females are 22,092.